dllagl/oss_code/readme.md

 -  `data.out` which contain the output datas (time, populations ..)
 - `data.params` which contain the configuration of the simulation (date, computer's infos and contants)

-Examples of those files can be found in the `refs` folder for each available simulation.
+Examples of those files can be found in the [refs](refs) folder for each available simulation.
-Note that `data` is the default name and is easily customizable when going through the terminal prompt of the program.

 ### 2. Run it your way

-Other than implementing your own functions and fork the project, the only interation you need to have with the code is when changing the initial inputs in the `imp_param.py` python file.
+Other than implementing your own functions and fork the project, the only interation you need to have with the code is when changing the initial inputs in the [imp_param.py](imp_param.py) python file.
-Python scripts can be opened with a classic text editor.

 ### 3. Read the output files

-A python script `read.py` can be found in the `refs` folder alongside output files to guide the Python beginners to plot the results of their simulations.
+Python scripts can be found alongside examples data files to guide the Python beginners to plot the results of their simulations.
-Besides, all datas are written in text files so they can be processed in any language.
+Moreover, datas are written in text files so they can be processed in any language.

 ## Useful ressources